 See below for full description and requirements.

 $650 + applicable taxes.
 Meal not included.
-After registering for the main workshop, you will receive a link to optionally register for this post-workshop hike.
+After registering for the main workshop, you will receive a link to optionally register for this post-workshop trip.
 First come, first-served.

 Intermediate.
 Attendees should have a comfortable understanding of the basic techniques and principles of night photography.